 In 1879 the Britain was in the middle of just such a 100 year decline.
 In the early part of the 19th century, France the old rival was truly subdued, China was easily forced to receive opium their emperor had pleaded to exclude and the United States was a promising new market.
 A hundred years later, in 1920, Britain had needed non-European help to win a European War, the like of which had been easily won in 1815, the British treasury was empty and its markets, even in India, were no longer compliant monopolies.

 Might the United States in 2019 be at the start of a similar decline in power?
 In 2004 Afghanistan and Iraq had been easily overcome, the dollar dominated markets and the US was able to superimpose War on Terror priorities on all foreign relationships.
 It is very different now.
-The US has held back from a military confrontion with Iran and its preferred terms of trade are being effectively resisted by China.
+The US has held back from a military confrontation with Iran and its preferred terms of trade are being effectively resisted by China.
 Domestic self doubt, largely absent until the invasion of Iraq, is now a dominant US political theme.

 A failure of knowledge

 We live in a knowledge revolution which is changing how we think, decide and act.
 This should lead to much better decisions but individually clever people remain capable of collective stupidity.
-This is not new but knowledge-led decision processes flounder when a bold national policy is contradicted by intelligence material which is qualitative and therefore poorly evidenced.
+This is not new.
+Knowledge-led decision processes flounder when a bold national policy is contradicted by intelligence material which is qualitative and therefore poorly evidenced.
 (Intelligence consumers always prefer evidence they can see or count, such as the size of an army, and discount more subjective factors such as how well that army will fight).
-In both 1879 and 2003 the great powers’ centrally directed foreign policy, distorted knowledge of other countries in a way that goes well beyond a political determination to succeed.
+In both 1879 and 2003 the great powers’ centrally directed foreign policy, distorted knowledge of other countries in a way that goes well beyond a reasonable political determination to succeed.

 In 1879 it was Zululand that military commanders expected to be easy to subdue and was not; in 2003 it was Afghanistan and Iraq.
 Both were intelligence failures because readily available local knowledge did not adequately shape the original policy choices.
-Dominion status had worked in Canada in 1867 and this was cheerfully mapped onto South Africa, despite Boer and Zulu equivalents being absent from the Canadian model.
-Achieving dominion status for South Africa with few resources, required a narrative into which all facts had to be fitted despite clear evidence to the contrary.
+In the 1867 Dominion status had worked in Canada and this was cheerfully mapped onto South Africa, despite Boer and Zulu equivalents being absent from the Canadian model.
+Achieving dominion status for South Africa with few resources, required a narrative into which all facts had to be fitted, despite clear evidence to the contrary.
 The intelligence failures following the 2001 invasion of Afghanistan were not identical to those which preceded the invasion of Zululand in 1879, but in both cases policy preference clouded an objective view of the environment.
 In both cases unwelcome factors were progressively edited out as reports rose through the governing bureaucracy.
 The assessments of the Taliban in say 2008 were just as distorted as that of the Zulus in 1878.
 The human factors which caused this distortion were nearly identical.

 Military history brings the added fascination of ordinary people risking their own lives whilst efficiently organising the deaths of many others.
 Such risk and destruction is, thankfully, outside everyday experience of most modern citizens and yet in a different place or time, any one of us could have been victims or participants.
 Our fascination might be slightly morbid but military history draws the curious to its flame, in order to better understand mankind’s most disastrous creation; war.